cosinekitty/astronomy/source/python/README.md

 | [`Body`](#Body) | `body` | The celestial body whose angle from the Sun is to be measured.
 Not allowed to be `Body.Earth`. |
 | [`Time`](#Time) | `time` | The time at which the observation is made. |

+### Returns: `float`
+A numeric value indicating the angle in degrees between the Sun and the specified body as seen from the center of the Earth.